exonum/exonum-doc/src/architecture/storage.md

 different schemas.
 Actually, system tables may be considered as tables for the especial Consensus "service".
 The Core creates and use its tables in the same way as usual services do.

-As it was said, at the LevelDB scale, all values from all Exonum tables are saved into one big LevelDB map, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.

 Every table is uniquely identified by the complex prefix used when mapping table keys into keys of the underlying low-level storage.
 The